nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

-.. _config_channel_script:
+.. _nrf_desktop_config_channel_script:

 HID configurator
 ################

-This Python application is an example of using the :ref:`config_channel` for communication between a computer and firmware.
+This Python application is an example of using the :ref:`nrf_desktop_config_channel` for communication between a computer and firmware.
 It controls the :ref:`nrf_desktop` firmware parameters at runtime.

 Overview